 Making a plan in advance gives you the huge advantage of being able to get the start treatment immediately once you confirm that you have bed bugs on your hands.
 Without having to spend time researching and picking out the best products one-by-one, you’ll be miles ahead of most folks dealing with infestations.

 The feeling of being able to take control and act right away is priceless in my own experiences.

 Remember, if you ever suspect an infestation:

 - Look for the symptoms of bed bugs in the bedroom first.
 Don’t begin treatment until you have proof.

 - Understand how to apply products before applying them.

-It is up to you to protect yourself.
+It is up to you to protect your home from bed bugs.

-This post should have you feeling confident in your ability to assess the most common bed bug risk scenarios so that you can avoid them completely or react appropriately.
+This post should have you feeling confident in your ability to recognize the most common high risk bed bug scenarios so that you can avoid them completely or react appropriately.

 Have a request or feedback?
 Please leave it in the comments section!